USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

 library(sbtools)
 ```

 All the functions used here will have either `parent_id` or `sb_id` as the first argument. `parent_id` is looking for information on the location to create a new item or folder.
 Sometimes this defaults to your user account, but can be overridden with an object of class `sbitem` or the ScienceBase ID as a character value.
-The `sb_id` argument does not have a default and is looking for an object of class `sbitem` or the ID of the ScienceBase item you are modifying.
+The `sb_id` argument does not have a default and is looking for an object of class `sbitem` or the `character` ID of the ScienceBase item you are modifying.

 In these functions, you might notice some `parent_id` arguments defaulting to `user_id()`.
-This is a function that returns the id for your ScienceBase account, and is frequently used when creating items.
+This is a function that returns the id for your ScienceBase account's home item, and is frequently used when creating items.
 It can also be useful with the `item_list_*` functions taught in the previous lesson to see what items are saved under your account.
 If you are not authenticated, this will return an error.

     ## [1] "56215f74e4b06217fc478c3a"